- HTML Tutorial

 Syntax

-: Specifies the type of the embedded content.
+src: Specifies the address of the external file.type: Specifies the media type of the embedded content.

 Example: Embedding a PDF Viewer